Skip to content

 You decide to start over yet again, and decide to store data in a matrix instead

-Matrices are two-dimensional ordered collections of data, they are rectangles of data.
-They can be created by reshaping () a vector.
+Matrices are rectangles of data.
+They can be created by reshaping (⍴) a vector.

-The reshape operator acts by returning an array whose entries are the entries of its right operand, and whose axes are specified by a vector of integers as its left operand, more concretely,
+The reshape function acts by returning an array whose entries are the entries of its right argument, and whose axes are specified by a vector of integers as its left argument, more concretely,

 6 2 TEMPERATURE_DATA